Do You Need a Permit to Replace Your Roof?

 When applying for a Basement Finishing permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Bristol County may vary slightly from municipality to municipality, standard US zoning dictates that: Finished basements with sleeping rooms legally require a proper egress window or an exit door opening directly to the exterior for fire safety.
+Key code points for a Basement Finishing in Bristol County: Finished basements with sleeping rooms legally require a proper egress window or an exit door opening directly to the exterior for fire safety.

 Did you recently pay for a permit here?
 Anonymously share the fee to help our database stay accurate.